-Tips to Conceive #3: Get Regular Exercise
+5. Get Regular Exercise

-Where helpful tips to conceive are concerned, developing a regular exercise routine can actually go hand-in-hand with stress management.
+Where helpful TTC tips are concerned, developing a regular exercise routine can actually go hand-in-hand with stress management.

+Stress relief, however, isn’t the only positive effect that exercise can have on fertility.
 A critical factor in a woman’s ability to get pregnant easily can often be her weight.

 Studies have shown that the right amount of body fat can impact fertility.
 According to research, women who are either overweight or underweight women can have difficulty conceiving due to hormonal imbalances and irregular periods or ovulation cycles.

-These numbers are just an estimate, however.
+Also keep in mind that these numbers are just an estimate, however.
 Every woman’s body is different.
 BMI should be regarded as a suggestion.